Geometric Floquet theory: Further details on XY model example

 with $\epsilon_{\K,k}=\left(\Delta_k-\omega\right)\Delta_k+A_k^2$.

-Taking a closer look at the resonance condition for the Floquet energies, $\Delta_k=\omega$, and the position of the Kato energy crossing, $\epsilon_{\K,k}=0$, we find that the exact level crossing of the Kato energies appears strictly before the Floquet resonance.
+Taking a closer look at the resonance condition for the Floquet energies, $\Delta_k=\omega$, and the position of the average-energy crossing, $\epsilon_{\K,k}=0$, we find that the exact level crossing of the average-energies appears strictly before the Floquet resonance.
 Thus, the level-crossing is indicative of a photon resonance but does not happen exactly on resonance.
 A precise interpretation of this crossing point is an interesting open question for future studies.